 Some soundbars come with IR repeaters; these pass the signal through the soundbar itself to the TV’s sensor.
 If yours has one, awesome — just make sure the soundbar isn’t obscuring the screen.
 Generally speaking, you want a soundbar that’s approximately the same width as your TV; soundbar proportions are mostly an aesthetic factor, though, and shouldn’t be a deal-breaker.

 If a soundbar isn’t for you, it may be worth looking into soundbases instead.
-A soundbase is similar to a soundbar, except noticeably thicker and deeper, with more room for big drivers and built-in amplification.
+Though they’re getting harder to find due to the rise of very large, wall-mounted TVs, a soundbase is similar to a soundbar, except noticeably thicker and deeper, with more room for big drivers and built-in amplification.
 Soundbases are built to accommodate a TV sitting on top of the speaker, though you’ll need to determine if the soundbase is able to handle the weight of your TV.
 If you want bass without the hassle of a stand-alone subwoofer, a high-quality soundbase might be a good fit.

 If you do decide on a soundbase, consider its measurements to make sure the TV will either fit on the surface of the soundbase or that the soundbase will slide under the television and fit comfortably between its legs.